WSG Tasting Diploma

 Become a Leader for Change

 The WSG Tasting Diploma goes beyond memorizing facts and regurgitation of aromas and flavors.
 It trains you to perceive, feel and express what makes a wine truly great.
-You’ll aquire the skills, confidence and insight to shape the global wine conversation—and join a community of innovators redefining the future of wine.
+You’ll acquire the skills, confidence and insight to shape the global wine conversation—and join a community of innovators redefining the future of wine.

 Become a Leader for Change

 The WSG Tasting Diploma goes beyond memorizing facts and regurgitation of aromas and flavors.
 It trains you to perceive, feel and express what makes a wine truly great.
-You’ll aquire the skills, confidence and insight to shape the global wine conversation—and join a community of innovators redefining the future of wine.
+You’ll acquire the skills, confidence and insight to shape the global wine conversation—and join a community of innovators redefining the future of wine.

 Download the Detailed Curriculum